 The IP address or host name of the LDAP sever.

-To use SASL, enter the host name (not the domain name), or enter local as the host name.
+To use SASL, enter the host name (not the domain name).

 If you have LDAP failover configuration, add several LDAP server hosts.
 This will help to handle a situation when one of the servers is down, and the other server is up and running.
 If the connection to the first server fails, Remedy SSO will automatically redirect the request to another server.

 |Use TLS connection||To enable TLS communication with the LDAP server, select this check box.||Not applicable|

 |User information If you plan to use SASL authentication with the LDAP server, you do not need to specify the following fields:|

 Type the distinguished name (DN) of an LDAP user.

 This is the bind distinguished name for querying LDAP, and hence this account must have privileges to search the directory.